mxgoddard/max-site/README.md

 ## Notes

+- Add Redux to hold global variables (e.g. birthdate for about page to calculate age)
 - Focus on content first, can always redesign later
 - Design inspiration (https://i.ytimg.com/vi/la11Z4FvPk0/maxresdefault.jpg)
 - Make more recent TODOs at the top, and older ones at the bottom